Dealing With Damage: History

 The Home Security EP, recorded by John Hannon at No Recording studio, followed in 2020 and included a cover of the 13th Floor Elevators song, "Dust".

 Dealing With Damage released their second LP Use The Daylight in February 2023, to universally positive reviews; the album included a tribute to John Hannon and a collaboration with 'menopause-core' trio Yootha Today, and featured new lead guitarist Andy Myers (ex-Down Love/Jerry Built).

 Bassist Paul Grier moved out of London and eventually left the band in the autumn of 2023; he was replaced by Owen Cox who was recommended by Wenn's long-time musical collaborator, Steve Cox, who himself had recently become a permanent member of the band after playing keyboards on the first two albums.
 This new five-piece line-up went on a short UK tour in the summer of 2024 with Midway Still and recorded and released two split EPs that year with Dinosaur Skull and Moron Butler respectively.
-A third album is due for release later in 2025.